 ~> For more temperate zones with occasional freezing, get the pot up on pot feet, bricks or stones, so the water can drain and there’s nothing to really freeze and expand when the temperatures dip unexpectedly for too long.

-A lot of this information came from my brother, Joel Cross of Stone Maven Landscapes, north of Toronto, Ontario, Canada – the land where your nose hairs freeze!
-(Which is why I’m in Seattle.
-Hey, thanks, Bro! ;o)
+A lot of this information came from my brother, Joel Cross, he works at a professional landscaping company just outside of Toronto, Ontario, Canada – the land where your nose hairs freeze!
+(Which is why I’m in Seattle. ;o)

 But, if all else fails and you do loose some plants, there is an upside: you get to try something new next spring!

 Here’s a post about winterizing your in-ground miniature gardens, click here.

 Like this?
 Are you serious about miniature gardening?
 Join us here.